RyanVNgo/RyanVNgo.github.io/index.md

 ### Now

-Getting better at building software in C++ with a focus on desktop applications.
-I've been using ImGui so far but I plan on pivoting to Qt.
+Getting better at building high-performance C++ applications for data-intensive and compute-intensive domains.

 <br>